averyjl/purity-kernel/README.md

 ## 📧 Contact
 For partnership, licensing, or inquiries: **truth@averyworld.com**

-© 2023–2025 Jason Avery | Creator Lock of AveryOS | All rights reserved.
+© 1992–2025 Jason Lee Avery / AveryOS.
+All Rights Reserved.
+Unauthorized use, duplication, or derivative work without express written consent of the Creator and legal owner, Jason Lee Avery / AveryOS, is prohibited.
+Subject to Creator Lock and Sovereign Kernel Governance.
+Encrypted Deterministic Kernel seal; SHA‑anchored lineage verifiable since 2023.